LasseBredmose/Biking_to_a_cleaner_future/content/_index.md

 </div>

 ...And now to the weather.
-As mentioned earlier we have required data of the specific weather for **each??** of the days when the counting took place.
+As mentioned earlier we have accuried data of the specific weather for **each??** of the days when the counting took place.
 The data is measured using three different weather stations, where each of them can measure precipitation, wind and/or temperature.
 The specific measure equipment for each of the weather stations can be seen, by **clicking** on each of the markers.
-In order to work with the data, we have taken an average when for the days where multiple weather stations have collected the same measurement-type type.
+In order to work further with the data, we have taken an average for the days where multiple weather stations have collected the same measurement-type.

+In the figure/graphs? below we can see the measurements for the temperature, wind speed, and precipitation. **Note that the figures/graphs are only a subset of the data, as it can be hard to notice trends when observing the whole period.**
+Each data point is added as a circle on the graph, thus one can see which periods we have datapoints for.
+Using the zoom tool one discovers the absence of data points from november to april, a period with occurs almost every year.

 <iframe src="/html/temp_wind_precip_development.html"
 	sandbox="allow-same-origin allow-scripts"